infiniflow/infinity/docs/references/pysdk_api_reference.md

 infinity.connect(uri)
 ```

-Connects to the Infinity server and gets an Infinity object.
+Connects to the local directory or the Infinity server, and gets an Infinity object.

 ### Parameters